Great-Sun-Group/greatsun-dev/README.md

 # Credex-Dev

-Development environment for the Credex ecosystem, including credex-core API and credex-bot client apps.
+Research and development environment for the credex ecosystem, including credex-core API and credex-bot client apps.

 ## Overview

-This repository contains a unified development environment for the Credex ecosystem, including both credex-core and credex-bot as submodules.
-It provides tools for testing, data analysis, and transaction simulation.
+This repository provides tools for testing, data analysis, and transaction simulation for the credex ecosystem, and modelling tools for economic networks.

 ## Prerequisites